 Besides this, I will also give you some different dates you can use, what you can pair with it, and how you can store or customize it depending on your vibes.

-Why Make Chocolate Pudding with Avocado and Dates?
+Why Make Avocado Chocolate Pudding (with Dates)?

 You should make this healthy chocolate pudding with avocado and dates because most chocolate pudding is packed with sugar or too many weird substitutes.